-luberhe average stay in neonatal care for the babies of those parents who responded to our survey was six weeks.
-For some, this was a matter of days, but one-in-six faced stays of 12 weeks or more and some experienced stays of 20 weeks or longer.
+The average stay in neonatal care for the parents who responded to our survey was eight weeks.
+For some parents, this was a matter of days, but one-in-four faced stays of 12 weeks or more and one-in-twenty experienced stays of 20 weeks or longer.
 For mums, this involves starting their maternity leave earlier than expected and for dads the need to take additional time off work in order to be with their baby while they are in hospital.

-It is important that parents are with their baby, carrying out the day-to-day tasks most parents take for granted, like changing nappies and bathing their baby.
+It is important that parents are with their baby, helping care for them, carrying out the day-to-day tasks most parents take for granted, like changing nappies and bathing their baby.
 For those mums who are breastfeeding or expressing milk to be given to their baby, they need to be within a short distance of the neonatal unit so their baby can have all their feeds.